luongvv-rtc/CloudServer/README.md

 ## Project Scope
 * Install and configure NextCloudPi OS on Raspberry Pi.
 * Activate and configure NextCloud.
-* Setup external storage for Cloud Server.
+* Set up external storage for Cloud Server.
 * Configure external access over the Internet.

 ## Prerequisites
-* An Raspberry Pi with an at least 32G microSD Card.
+* A Raspberry Pi with at least a 32G microSD Card.
 * An external HDD.

 ## How to setup
 Click [here](https://github.com/luongvv-rtc/CloudServer/blob/main/Setup.pdf) to refer to the guideline document.

 ## How to use
-1. Using web browser:
+1. Using a web browser

-Open web browser.
+Open a web browser.
-Type the URL that link to the NextCloud.
+Type the URL that links to the NextCloud.
-Type username and password to login.
+Type username and password to log in.
 Boom!!!
-All of yours files are here.
-You can click the "Upload" botton to update your documents to NextCloud Sotrage.
+All of your files are here.
+You can click the "Upload" button to update your documents to NextCloud Storage.

 2. Using desktop client